Drugs Past Their Expiration Date; Are they Safe to use?

 Do expiration dates on drugs mean anything?

 The Expiration date on the packaging of a drug is based on the stability of the medicine in its original sealed container.
-The date does not mean that the drug becomes unstable after the indicated date; it means that the drug in its sealed container will still be stable at that point in time.
+The date does not mean that the drug becomes unstable after the indicated date; it means that the drug in its sealed container will still be stable now.
 The average expiration date for a drug product in its labeled shelf life is between 1 and 5 years.
 When the container is opened and used, the expiration date on the container does not apply.
 The expiration date doesn’t necessarily indicate a time in which the medication is ineffective or unsafe.
-Medical authorities claim that expired drugs are generally safe to take, with the exception of Tetracycline.
+Medical authorities claim that expired drugs are generally safe to take, except Tetracycline.

 Do drugs still work after their expiry date?